pratik-careerleaf/api/sections/employers.md

 #### Request BODY
 Below sample data will create employer 'ABC INC' with 3 companies 'ABC INC', 'ABC Consultancy' and 'ABC Exports' and 2 users.
-By default 'ABC INC' will be the default company.
-However, the flag 'is_default=1' will overwiter and make 'ABC Consultancy' as default company.
+By default 'ABC INC' will be the default company with description "ABC Inc description" .
+However, the flag 'is_default=1' will overwrite and make 'ABC Consultancy' as default company.

 Note: the following is not a valid *JSON* document, given that it has comments.
 Your actual request shouldn't have them.
 Take a look at the sample GET response below for an example of valid JSON.